day8/re-frame/docs/README.md

 ## Introduction

-This directory contains the content and configuration for the re-frame website.
+This directory contains both the content and configuration for the re-frame website.

-A production copy of the re-frame website can be viewed here: https://day8.github.io/re-frame/
+The live, production copy of the re-frame website can be viewed here: https://day8.github.io/re-frame/

 This document describes how the website is built and how to do work on it.